Moondog Rex

 Randy Adrian Colley (May 2, 1950 – December 14, 2019) was an American professional wrestler, better known by the ring name Moondog Rex.
 He was best known for his appearances in the World Wrestling Federation as a part of The Moondogs.
-Colley was also one of the original members of the tag team Demolition, performing under the ring name Smash.
+Colley was also one of the original members of the tag team Demolition, preceding Barry Darsow as Smash.

 Professional wrestling career

 Early career (1970–1980)

 Colley began his career in the 1970s as Jack Dalton in a tag team with Jim Dalton, collectively known as the Dalton Brothers.
 The two would compete in the National Wrestling Alliance (NWA) in their Florida, Gulf Coast and Georgia territories.
 In 1976, he joined Mid-Atlantic Championship Wrestling (MACW) under his real name, facing opponents such as Steve Strong, Two Ton Harris, and Larry Sharpe.

 World Wrestling Federation (1980–1981)

 Colley joined the World Wrestling Federation (WWF) in 1980, debuting under the name "Ripper Hawkins".
 Shortly after, he was repackaged as "Moondog Hawkins", and later "Moondog Rex" as promoter Vince McMahon Sr. noted Colley's resemblance to Moondog Mayne.
 He was paired with Moondog King as "The Moondogs", winning the WWF Tag Team Championship from Rick Martel and Tony Garea in March 1981, which they held for four months; Moondog Spot eventually replaced King as Rex's partner during their reign due to King being denied entry to the United States at the Canada–United States border.
 The WWF claimed that in storyline, King was injured after being hit by a car.